MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 ### Task 1: Test your bot

-1. Click on the **Test your bot** button located on the bottom-left of the screen.
+1. Click on the **Test your bot** button located in the bottom-left corner of the screen.

 2. Turn on **Track between topics**.